jeremy-rifkin/cpptrace/README.md

 `cpptrace::isatty` and the fileno definitions are useful for deciding whether to use color when printing stack taces.

+`cpptrace::register_terminate_handler()` is a helper function to set a custom `std::terminate` handler that prints a stack trace from a cpptrace exception (more info below) and otherwise behaves like the normal terminate handler.

 ```cpp
 namespace cpptrace {
     std::string demangle(const std::string& name);